shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 [...]
 ```

-## Working with the Identity as an Owner
+## Working with the identity as an owner

 Sometimes you want to flag records to be owned by certain identities.